The PNG Women Farmers Business Project – The Family Farms Team project

 The PNG Women Smallholders Business Project has been examining, developing and facilitating ways to build the business acumen, skills and knowledge of women farmers in Papua New Guinea (PNG) since early 2012.
 The project is known in PNG as the Family Farm Teams project.

 The project has a focus on empowering women subsistence farmers.
 As in most developing countries, these women farmers provide the majority of the labour and are key to the production of both subsistence crops and cash crops.
 Increasingly, women farmers need to engage in the cash economy to pay for education, health, daily living and cultural obligations.
 They seek to improve their family livelihoods and operate profitable businesses.

-The project is funded by the DFAT Pacific Women Supporting Pacific Development program and the Australian Centre for International Agricultural Research and being conducted by the University of Canberra, in partnership with the National Agricultural Research Institute, the Baptist Union PNG, Pacific Adventist University, the University of Technology (PNG), the Fresh Produce Development Agency (PNG), Voice for Change, New Ireland Department of Primary Industries and Bougainville Women’s Federation.
+The project is led by the Australian Institute for Sustainable Communities at the University of Canberra, in partnership with the National Agricultural Research Institute, Pacific Adventist University, the University of Technology (PNG), the Baptist Union PNG, the Fresh Produce Development Agency, Voice for Change, New Ireland Department of Primary Industries and Bougainville Women’s Federation.